-1 pretreatment, other than a pretreatment standard imposed on an industrial user.
-2 3 PRETREATMENT STANDARD OR STANDARD: Any regulation containing pollutant 4 discharge limits promulgated by the EPA in accordance with sections 307(b) and (c) of the act, 5 which applies to industrial users.
-This term includes prohibitive discharge limits established 6 pursuant to subsection (C) of this section and includes local limits and best management 7 practices.
+PRETREATMENT STANDARD OR STANDARD: Any regulation containing pollutant discharge limits promulgated by the EPA in accordance with sections 307(b) and (c) of the act, which applies to industrial users.
+This term includes prohibitive discharge limits established pursuant to subsection (C) of this section and includes local limits and best management practices.
 In cases of differing standards or regulations, the more stringent shall apply.

+PROCESS WASTEWATER: Any water which, during manufacturing or processing, comes into direct contact with or results from the production or use of any raw material, intermediate product, finished product, byproduct, or waste product.

+PUBLICLY OWNED TREATMENT WORKS (POTW): The treatment works as defined by section 212 of the act (33 USC section 1292) which is jointly owned, in this instance, by the cities of Littleton and Englewood.
+This definition includes any devices or systems used in the collection, storage, treatment, recycling, and reclamation of sewage or industrial wastes of a liquid nature and any conveyances, which convey wastewater to a treatment plant.
+The term also means the municipality as defined in section 502(4) of the act, which has jurisdiction over the indirect discharges to and the discharges from such a treatment works.
+For the purposes of this chapter, POTW shall also include any sewers that convey wastewaters to the POTW from indirect dischargers outside the city who are, by contract or agreement with the city, users of the city's POTW.

-8 9 PROCESS WASTEWATER: Any water which, during manufacturing or processing, comes into 10 direct contact with or results from the production or use of any raw material, intermediate 11 product, finished product, byproduct, or waste product.
-12 13 14 SAND/OIL INTERCEPTOR: A plumbing appurtenance or appliance that is installed in a 15 sanitary drainage system to intercept sand (or other aggregate) and petroleum based oil and 16 grease from a wastewater discharge and are designed considering retention times, volumes in 17 gallons calculated for each facility, and gravity separation; such interceptors include baffle(s) 18 and a minimum of two (2) compartments.
-19 20 21 22 SEPTIC WASTE RECEIVING FACILITY (SWRF): The receiving facility located on the 23 Littleton-Englewood wastewater plant's property designated for receiving trucked and hauled 24 septage into the POTW.
-25 26 27 SHALL, WILL, MAY: "Shall" and "will" are mandatory; "may" is permissive.
-28 29 SIGNIFICANT INDUSTRIAL USER: 1.
-All industrial users subject to categorical pretreatment 30 standards under 40 CFR section 403.6 and chapter I, subchapter N; and 31 2.
-Any other industrial user that: 32 (a) Discharges an average of twenty five thousand (25,000) gallons per day or more of process 33 wastewater to the POTW (excluding sanitary, noncontact cooling and boiler blowdown 34 wastewater); 35 (b) Contributes a process waste stream which makes up to five percent (5%) or more of the average dry weather hydraulic or organic capacity of the POTW treatment plant; 36 affecting the POTW's operation or for violating any pretreatment standard or requirement.
+SAND/OIL INTERCEPTOR: A plumbing appurtenance or appliance that is installed in a sanitary drainage system to intercept sand (or other aggregate) and petroleum based oil and grease from a wastewater discharge and are designed considering retention times, volumes in gallons calculated for each facility, and gravity separation; such interceptors include baffle(s) and a minimum of two (2) compartments.

+SANITARY SEWER: A sewer which carries domestic and/or nondomestic wastewater or sewage and to which storm, surface, and ground waters are not intentionally admitted, including the pipe or conduit system and appurtenances, for the collection, transportation, pumping and treatment of sewage.
+This definition shall also include the terms "public sewer", "sewer system", "sewer", and "collection line".

+SEPTIC WASTE RECEIVING FACILITY (SWRF): The receiving facility located on the Littleton-Englewood wastewater plant's property designated for receiving trucked and hauled septage into the POTW.

+SERVICE LINE (PRIVATE SEWER): The wastewater collector line extending from the wastewater disposal facilities of the premises up to and including the connection to the sanitary sewer.

+SHALL, WILL, MAY: "Shall" and "will" are mandatory; "may" is permissive.

+SIGNIFICANT INDUSTRIAL USER: 1.
+All industrial users subject to categorical pretreatment standards under 40 CFR section 403.6 and chapter I, subchapter N; and

-37 (c) Is designated by the city on the basis that the industry has a reasonable potential for adversely
+- 2. Any other industrial user that: - (a) Discharges an average of twenty five thousand (25,000) gallons per day or more of process wastewater to the POTW (excluding sanitary, noncontact cooling and boiler blowdown wastewater); - (b) Contributes a process waste stream which makes up to five percent (5%) or more of the average dry weather hydraulic or organic capacity of the POTW treatment plant; - (c) Is designated by the city on the basis that the industry has a reasonable potential for adversely affecting the POTW's operation or for violating any pretreatment standard or requirement.